falco-talon/falco-talon.github.io/content/en/docs/overview/_index.md

 * React in real-time to the Falco Events
 * Allow fine granularity to match the events to react to
-* Having default rules and specific overrides
+* Responding to default rules with specific overrides

 #### What is it not good for?: